 Your insurance policy typically comes with a 10-day “free look.”
 During this period, you have a right of rescission.
 That means you can return the policy for a refund, no questions asked.

 You can also cancel (or “surrender”) your coverage anytime afterwards.
-There may be penalties and taxes — another reason to explore before you buy.
+There may be penalties and taxes, though which is another reason to explore the life insurance fine print before you buy.

-When you read and understand the fine print, there are fewer surprises and you get additional peace of mind.
+When you read and understand the life insurance fine print, there are fewer surprises and you get additional peace of mind.